John Constable (1776-1837) was a renowned British painter – who is remembered for his watercolours and paintings of the British landscape.

 “the sound of water escaping from mill dams etc., willows, old rotten planks, slimy posts, and brickwork, I love such things.”

-“made me a painter, and I am grateful”
+“they made me a painter, and I am grateful”

 John Constable’s Cornfield 1821